apache/nuttx/configs/us7032evb1/README.txt

 Configurations
 ^^^^^^^^^^^^^^

-Each SH-1 configuration is maintained in a sudirectory and can be selected as follow:
+Each SH-1 configuration is maintained in a sub-directory and can be selected as follow:

 	cd tools